AllyYL/casestudy/src/projects/weave.md

   <img src="/assets/images/WeaveCover.png" alt="Weave app interface showing NFT fashion marketplace">
 </div>

-# Product Journey as Story: Layering Supply Chain Data into a Social UX
+## TL;DR Product Journey as Story: Layering Supply Chain Data into a Social UX

+I designed a card-based UX for WEAVE that turns complex supply chain data into simple, shareable stories—bridging NFTs, e-commerce, and social apps.

 <br>

 ## Context

-WEAVE is a blockchain startup in the fashion space, using NFTs to help brands visualize their supply chains through NFTs.
-I focused on **simplifying complex data into a clean, human-centered interface** that tells the story of a product's journey—from seed to store.

-For their early MVP, I created a card-based interface that transforms complex supply chain data into visual stories.
-The application simplifies long product journeys through flip-card mechanics that reveal detail only when needed—and stack into social, shareable threads.
+WEAVE is a web3 social e-commerce app that helps fashion brands turn raw product data into digital proof of sustainability.
+I was brought in to design the MVP experience—bridging the physical and digital through a unified UI system that connects garments to blockchain-backed stories.
+I focused on clarity, social shareability, and a low-friction checkout experience.

 <br>
 <div class="layout-twocolumn">